-- University Health Center Website
+- Student Health Center Website

-The University Health Center is a comprehensive ambulatory health care facility serving all registered students.
+The Student Health Center is a comprehensive ambulatory health care facility serving all registered students.
 Onsite comprehensive services are provided by Nurse Practitioners, Registered Nurses and Physicians.
 An appointment is needed unless it is a medical emergency.
 Office visits and most over-the-counter medications are free and all records are confidential.
 Some charges for diagnostics and procedures may occur.

-Services offered at the UHC include:
+Services Offered at the SHC Include:

 - Diagnosis and Treatment of Illness and Injury

 - Assistance with Chronic Illness Management

 - Referral for Specialists, Mental Health and Disability Care

 - On-site STI and HIV Testing; Emergency Contraception